danhermes/cognitive-hackathon/README.md

 ### Week 4
 Students will present their Project Conclusions.
 They will discuss considerations with data and apply these to their project.
 Additional cognitive services may be experimented with.

+## Important Note: Licenses
+Azure Cognitive Service free licenses only last seven days until a paid account must be set up.
+Students should only activate licenses when specified in the course to avoid losing access to a key service prematurely.
+In the final class of Week 4 they will be able to safely work with any of the ones they didn't use prior.